okTurtles/dnschain/docs/setting-up-dnschain-namecoin-powerdns-server_ubuntu.md

 ```
 Go ahead and run `namecoind` to get things started.
 Check progress in downloading the blockchain using `namecoind getinfo`.

-For Ubuntu, instead of `systemd`, we use Upstart -  write this file into `/etc/init/namecoind.conf`
+For Ubuntu, instead of `systemd`, we use [Upstart](http://upstart.ubuntu.com/cookbook/)-  write this file into `/etc/init/namecoind.conf`
 ```
 description "namecoind"